-The invites have been sent and now you’re hosting a party for a crowd of children.
-Don’t panic!
-This foolproof guide is packed full of low-cost ideas that are suitable for children aged 3, 4, 5 or 6 years.
-They require little or no prep and are guaranteed to keep a crowd of kids happy.
+Are you looking for fun games for your child’s birthday party?
+This foolproof guide is packed full of low-cost ideas that are suitable for children aged 3-5.
+They require little or no prep and are guaranteed to keep a group of kids happy.

 Plan around 4 activities per hour.
 2 hours is about right for a party of children aged 4-6.
 For 3 and under, 1-and-a-half-hours is plenty.